Visiting Machu Picchu is high on the list of travelers from around the world. Not…

 I’ve heard about the Nazca Lines, a UNESCO site, for years and have always wanted to see them.
 The designs called geoglyphs were carved or etched into the subsoil primarily between 200 – 700 AD.
 Most of the geoglyphs represent animals.
 The lines span an area of some 80 km and are best seen from the air in a small plane, typically out of Nazca, about a 7 hour drive south of Lima.

-Vinicunca – the Mountain of Seven Colours and a unique Peru experience
+Unique Peru – Visit Vinicunca – the Mountain of Seven Colours

 Vinicunca – called Rainbow Mountain or the Mountain of Seven Colours was discovered in 2015 when snow and ice melted to reveal thick layers of mineral deposits over sandstone rock.
 Stripes of gold, red, turquoise, and lavender minerals turned out to be highly Instagrammable and part of the reason for the area’s sudden fame.
 On bluebird days, the mountains really are incredible – but whoever visits must temper their expectations as often the mountains are shrouded in low cloud.